-This article offers a business-oriented definition of Privileged Access Management (PAM), an important technology for security and compliance.
+The first in our PAM for Dummies series, this article offers a business-oriented definition of Privileged Access Management (PAM), an important technology for security and compliance, and how to implement it for robust cybersecurity in your organization.

 Why do you need to know about privileged access management?